What is Page Logic?

 - Default Logic: Indicated in yellow text beneath 'Default logic for page'

-This article only concerns Page Logic, so if you you can learn about Default Logic here.
+This article only concerns Page Logic, here's how to learn about Default Logic.

 How to apply Page Logic